robinweser/react-look/docs/api/Look.md

-# Look
+# look
-Look is the core function which wraps an existing React Component in order to resolve styles
+`look` is the core function which wraps an existing React Component in order to resolve styles

 ## `look(Component [, config])`
 | Parameter | Description |